$\mathrm{GL}(n,\mathbb{Z}_p)$-invariant Gaussian measures on the space of $p$-adic polynomials: Abstract

 \section{Abstract}

+We prove that if $p>d$ there is a unique gaussian distribution (in the sense of Evans \cite{evansLocalFields2001}) on the space $\Q_p[x_1, \ldots, x_n]_{(d)}$ which is invariant under the action of $\GL(n, \Z_p)$ by change of variables.

+This gives the nonarchimedean counterpart of Kostlan's Theorem \cite{Kostlan93} on the classification of orthogonally (respectively unitarily) invariant gaussian measures on the space $\R[x_1, \ldots, x_n]_{(d)}$ (respectively $\C[x_1, \ldots, x_n]_{(d)}$).

-Let a $K$ be a non-archimedean discretely valued field and $R$ its valuation ring.
-Given a vector space $V$ of dimension $n$ over $K$ and a partition $\lambda$ of an integer $d$, we study the problem of determining the invariant lattices in the Schur module $S_\lambda(V)$ under the action of the group $\GL(n,R)$.
-When $K$ is a non-archimedean local field, our results determine the $\GL(n,R)$-invariant Gaussian distributions on $S_\lambda(V)$.
+More generally, if $V$ is an $n$--dimensional vector space over a nonarchimedean local field $K$ with ring of integers $R$, and if $\lambda$ is a partition of an integer $d$, we study the problem of determining the invariant lattices in the Schur module $S_\lambda(V)$ under the action of the group $\GL(n,R)$.